op-amp/python-cheatsheets/py-Syntax.md

 Multiple assignment is supported using `,` to separate variable names and values.

 Conditional assignment is supported using `if` and `else` with the condition in between and values ahead and behind.

+### References

+Variables do not directly store values, instead, they store references to the computer memory locations where the values are stored.

+This reference, i.e. the identity of memory locations, can be obtained by `id()` function.

+- Normally variable assignment are through copying the reference.
+Thus when modifying mutable values, every variable is affected.
+- To avoid this behavior, use `copy.copy()` in the copy module to make a duplicate copy of a mutable value, or `copy.deepcopy()` for inner mutable values as well.

 ## Comments